-At first glance, meditation may seem like hocus pocus.
-Yet, meditation has been around for thousands of years and recent research has proven it to be beneficial in numerous ways.
-In times of stress, meditation can be particularly beneficial to your physical health and mental state.
-In this article, we will dive into the history behind meditation, what meditation is, the benefits of meditation, and how you can begin a regular practice of meditation, including meditating in an infrared sauna.
+At first glance, meditation might seem like nothing more than a fad.
+However, it has been practiced for thousands of years, and recent research proves it offers numerous benefits.
+During times of stress, meditation can significantly improve both your physical health and mental well-being.
+In this article, we’ll explore the history of meditation, its benefits, and how to start a regular meditation practice, including meditating in an infrared sauna.

 A Brief History About Meditation

-Meditation is thought to have originated in India, with the first documented records of meditation dating back to 1500 BCE.
-There is also evidence of it being used in China around 600-500 BCE, but meditation did not fully expand worldwide until the middle ages.
-At this time, it began to be included in various religious practices, such as Judaism.
+Meditation is believed to have originated in India, with the earliest records dating back to around 1500 BCE.
+Evidence also points to its use in China around 600-500 BCE.
+However, it wasn’t until the Middle Ages that meditation began to spread globally, incorporating itself into religious practices such as Judaism.

 What Is Meditation?

-Meditation is often referred to as a quieting or clearing of the mind, including the absence of any thoughts.
-In one study, researchers defined meditation as “a family of complex emotional and attentional regulatory training regimes developed for various ends, including the cultivation of well-being and emotional balance” [2].
-These researchers also outlined two styles of meditation.
-The first style, called focus attention meditation, requires the intentional focus of attention on a particular object.
-The second style, called open-monitoring meditation, includes monitoring your experience from moment to moment without reacting.
-For the sake of this article, we will be primarily focusing on the first style, as this is the more commonly practiced form.
+Meditation is often described as a way to quiet or clear the mind, sometimes aiming for a state of thoughtlessness.
+In one study, researchers defined meditation as “a family of complex emotional and attentional regulatory training regimes developed for various ends, including the cultivation of well-being and emotional balance.”
+[2] These researchers identified two types of meditation: focused attention meditation and open-monitoring meditation.
+The former involves focusing on a particular object, while the latter is about observing experiences without reacting to them.
+This article will focus mainly on the first type, as it is more commonly practiced.

 The Benefits Of Meditation